DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 ### Play!

-This emulator can be installed from the Play store or from their website.
+This emulator can be installed from the Play store or downloaded from their website.

 https://play.google.com/store/apps/details?id=com.virtualapplications.play \
 https://www.purei.org/downloads.php